top of page

 Is this expedition only for biology students?

-No. While this expedition was especially designed with biology students and young biologists in mind, it is also perfect for nature lovers who want to observe and photograph wildlife and primary rainforest in a scientific and ethical context.
+While this expedition was especially designed with biology students and young biologists in mind, it is also perfect for nature lovers who want to observe and photograph wildlife and primary rainforest in a scientific and ethical context.

 What hotels can I stay at?